xultaeculcis/kelp-wanted-competition/dev-log.md

 * Needed to bring the images to original shape because of padding necessary by unet -> hacked ugly solution to remove the padding
 * Training a few more models - looks like seed is not respected and each model ends up having different training curves and final performance
 * PL way of logging metrics results in `epoch` being treated as a step in visualizations of learning curves in MLFlow UI - a bit annoying

+## 2023-12-16

+* First submission using unet/resnet50 combination trained for 10 epochs - score 0.3861 - let's train for longer
+* Need to implement a few makefile commands for training and prediction
+* Hmmm, maybe run hyperparameter search on Azure ML?